unisonweb/unison/docs/github-actions-help.md

 ## Some things I wish I'd known about Github Actions

-You can't have an `env:` key defined in terms of another `env` key, but
+You can't have an `env:` key defined in terms of another `env` key, but you can use `$GITHUB_ENV` to get around this.

 You can't define a `matrix` at the top level, it has to be defined within a `job`'s `strategy`.

+`runs-on:` doesn't allow `env` for some reason.

+Strings don't need quotes, unless you need to force something to be a string.

+A `@ref` is always needed on a remote action.

 Windows doesn't seem to honor the `default: run: shell:` setting, so you need to set the `shell:` on `run:` manually?